ljsinclair/ljsinclair/2023-01-ljsinclair-resume.md

 ## Overview

-Lisa is a professional writer and communicator with two decades of experience in the field.
-She's written content for non-profit organizations, IT start-ups, and big IT companies, plus freelanced for blogs, online magazines and print media.

-She turns complex, difficult to understand ideas into easy to understand content by performing critical analysis, research and carefully interviewing subject matter experts.
+Lisa has spent two decades turning complex ideas into clear, accessible content for a variety of audiences.

-Lisa has experience writing content using traditional tools such as MS Word, and has embraced the “Docs-as-Code” approach which integrates more easily with software development workflows and makes writing, source control, content reviews and deployment easier.
+She has experience writing content using traditional tools such as MS Word and RoboHelp, and Wiki systems such as Confluence and Zendesk Guide.
+Her speciality is "Docs-as-code", which utilises a software development environment to write, version-control, review and deploy content.

 ## Core competencies